Blankeeir/Blockchain-Analyst-2024.7/Week 2/safe_wallet.md

 ## Introduction

-This report delves into the research and implementation details of the Safe Wallet, a widely used Ethereum-based multisignature wallet.
+Here the research delvse into the research and implementation details of the Safe Wallet, a widely used Ethereum-based multisignature wallet.
 The Safe Wallet is designed to enhance security and usability for managing digital assets and smart contracts.
 This report covers a comprehensive analysis of the Safe Wallet's architecture, its frontend and backend components, and the integration of cryptographic secret management using external libraries like **Secrets** for Rust developers.

 ### Reference Links Summary